Gift Tax and Estate Tax

-In 2015 and 2016, the individual gift exclusion of $14,000 is "portable" for married couples.
+In 2016, the individual gift exclusion of $14,000 is "portable" for married couples.
 This means that if one spouse does not use up their $14,000 limit, the other spouse may use it.

 Learn more about the Gift Tax in Publication 559 - Survivors, Executors, and Administrators

 When someone inherits money or property, the transfer may be subject to the Estate Tax.
 The Estate Tax is commonly referred to as the "Death Tax" because it is the tax paid on the transfer of money and property after a person's death.
 If the value of your estate is over the current exemption amount when you die, your estate will owe tax on the excess amount at the applicable Estate Tax rate.
 The Estate Tax is paid according to the tax rates in place in the year of the person's death.

 Estate Tax Amount by Year

 - 2016: The Estate Tax exemption amount is $5,450,000 and the Estate Tax rate is 40%.

 - 2015: The Estate Tax exemption amount was $5,430,000 ($10,860,000 for married couples) and the Estate Tax rate was 40%.

 - 2014: The Estate Tax exemption amount was $5,340,000 ($10,680,000 for married couples) and the Estate Tax rate was 40%.